peopleanalyst

 In a sentence

-A practical nine-step framework for diagnosing sales performance problems and designing globally consistent yet locally flexible sales incentive plans.
+A practical nine-step (3D6P) methodology for diagnosing sales performance problems and designing globally consistent yet locally flexible sales incentive plans.

 The four lenses